hicommonwealth/cw-hq/commonwealthidentity.md

 2. They send a hashed secret to the contract.
 This is used to build an incremental merkle tree for proving membership.
 3. The contract checks `msg.sender` to ensure that they have only submitted one secret to the contract ensuring that `msg.sender` can only vote or interact with the contract one.

 Constructions exist so that the membership set of the TCR can be reused in multiple merkle trees.
 This allows for multiple anonymous interactions, such as votes.
-Futhermore, claims issuers themselves be anonymous, constructions may come in the form of rings or ZKPs.
+Furthermore, claims issuers themselves be anonymous, constructions may come in the form of rings or ZKPs.
 We again defer discussion of such constructions to further papers.

 ## 3.6.
 User interfaces and developer tools